Trim Tab

 2) After I know where I am, I need to orient myself.

 “How do I get around here?”
 I need to SEE the navigation, and to understand how it works.
 The main navigation should be in a place that I expect it to be—a place I have seen it before.
 I’m not here to solve a puzzle, I’m here to find out what I’ve come to find out.
 This means the main navigation should be obvious.
-It can be large or not so large, if it is in a place I expect, then I will find it and use it.
-It may also be useful if there is alternate navigation “buckets” or some other non linear means of previewing other interior content I might be interested in to helping me if I do not organize my mind via a purely analytical system.
+It can be large or not so large; if it is in a place I expect, then I will find it and use it.
+It may also be useful if there are alternate navigation “buckets” or some other nonlinear means of previewing other interior content I might be interested in to help me if I do not organize my mind via a purely analytical system.

 Everything depends on the site actually delivering useful or interesting content.
 This can be as expansive as the universe and that’s ok.
 I want all the content to be there or accessible from there.
 The richer and more complete the content the better.